slim-template/slim/README.md

 #### Set an attribute's value with a method?

-    # Just use standard Ruby interpolation.
+    # Use standard Ruby interpolation.

     body
       table